 Proposals such as a citizens income benefits scheme, the removal of a pensions reform, a flat tax of 15% for VAT registration holders, and a likely tax amnesty will all cost money.
 The problem is that Italy does not have the money and will have to resort to upping its already huge national debt.

 The, possibly vain, hope is that the spending will lead to growth which will, in turn, help reduce Italy’s national debt level.
 Judging from the reaction of financial markets today, Italy’s gamble is unlikely to pay off.
 Expect ructions from the EU unless Italy can put forward an extremely convincing case for the spending increase.
-Such a case may not exist even if one if Italy’s deputy prime minister due, Di Maio thinks it does.
+Such a case may not exist even if one if Italy’s deputy prime minister Luigi Di Maio appears to believe it does.

 Mr Di Maio may be overlooking another cloud gathering on Italy’s economic horizon – the end of the European Bank’s quantitative easing program.
-This has been keeping Italy’s debt attractive in the hope that Italy would bring its national debt down.
+The ECB has been buying Italian bonds to keep the country away from default in the hope that Italy would introduce reforms and work toward reducing its national debt.
 This, after five years to set its house in order, has not happened.
 Italy’s default is looking more likely than it has done since Silvio Berlusconi was ousted in late 2011.

 If Italy forges ahead and defies the markets, it may find that its debt ends up classified as junk.
 Moreover, interest payments may render the debt unserviceable.
 Enter debt default mode.